mozman/ezdxf/docs/source/algebra.rst

 .. method:: Matrix44.scale(sx, sy=None, sz=None)

     Class method returns a scaling transformation matrix.
 If sy is None, sy = sx, and if sz is None sz = sx.

 .. method:: Matrix44.translate(x, y, z)

     Class method returns a translation matrix to (x, y, z).

 .. method:: Matrix44.x_rotate(angle)

     Class method returns a rotation matrix about the x-axis.

     :param angle: rotation angle in radians

 .. method:: Matrix44.y_rotate(angle)

     Class method returns a rotation matrix about the y-axis.

     :param angle: rotation angle in radians

 .. method:: Matrix44.z_rotate(angle)

     Class method returns a rotation matrix about the z-axis.

 :param angle: rotation angle in radians

 .. method:: Matrix44.axis_rotate(axis, angle)

     Class method returns a rotation matrix about an arbitrary axis.

     :param axis: rotation axis as (x, y, z) tuple
     :param angle: rotation angle in radians

 .. method:: Matrix44.xyz_rotate(angle_x, angle_y, angle_z)

     Class method returns a rotation matrix for rotation about each axis.

     :param angle_x: rotation angle about x-axis in radians
     :param angle_y: rotation angle about y-axis in radians
     :param angle_z: rotation angle about z-axis in radians

 .. method:: Matrix44.perspective_projection(left, right, top, bottom, near, far)

     Class method returns a matrix for a 2d projection.

     :param left: Coordinate of left of screen
     :param right: Coordinate of right of screen
     :param top: Coordinate of the top of the screen
     :param bottom: Coordinate of the bottom of the screen
     :param near: Coordinate of the near clipping plane
     :param far: Coordinate of the far clipping plane

 .. method:: Matrix44.perspective_projection_fov(fov, aspect, near, far)

     Class method returns a matrix for a 2d projection.

     :param fov: The field of view (in radians)
     :param aspect: The aspect ratio of the screen (width / height)
     :param near: Coordinate of the near clipping plane
     :param far: Coordinate of the far clipping plane

 .. method:: Matrix44.chain(*matrices)

     Compose a transformation matrix from one or more matrices.

 .. method:: Matrix44.__setitem__(coord, value)

     Set (row, column) element.

 .. method:: Matrix44.__getitem__(coord)

     Get (row, column) element.

 .. method:: Matrix44.__iter__()

     Iterates over all matrix values.

 .. method:: Matrix44.__mul__(other)

     Returns a new matrix as result of the matrix multiplication with another matrix.

 .. method:: Matrix44.__imul__(other)

     Inplace multiplication with another matrix.

 .. method:: Matrix44.fast_mul(other)

     Multiplies this matrix with other matrix inplace.

     Assumes that both matrices have a right column of (0, 0, 0, 1).
 This is True for matrices composed of rotations,  translations and scales. fast_mul is approximately 25% quicker than __imul__().

 .. method:: Matrix44.rows()

     Iterate over rows as 4-tuples.

 .. method:: Matrix44.columns()

     Iterate over columns as 4-tuples.

 .. method:: Matrix44.transform(vector)

     Transforms a 3d vector and return the result as a tuple.

 .. method:: Matrix44.transform_vectors(vectors)

     Returns a list of transformed vectors.

 .. method:: Matrix44.transpose()

     Swaps the rows for columns inplace.

 .. method:: Matrix44.get_transpose()

     Returns a new transposed matrix.

 .. method:: Matrix44.determinant()

     Returns determinant.

 .. method:: Matrix44.inverse()

     Returns the inverse of the matrix.

-Raises ZeroDivisionError if matrix has no inverse.
+    :raises ZeroDivisionError: if matrix has no inverse.

 BSpline
 -------